Riding The Digital Transformation Wave

 Digitally transformed future

-In the last few months, one thing came out quite evidently–organizations that already mapped out a robust digital transformation path are far ahead in this journey.
+In the last few months, one thing came out quite evidently–organizations that have already mapped out a robust digital transformation path are far ahead in this journey.
 Those who had yet to embrace ‘digital’ witnessed a relatively slower response to the disruption.

 Across the board, there is an increasing consensus on why cloud is inevitable to digitize quickly and efficiently.
-According to a survey by IDC released in May this year, 64% of the organizations in India are expected to increase demand for cloud computing in response to the global pandemic with public cloud leading the forefront of all infra-related investments.
+According to a survey by IDC released in May this year, 64% of the organizations in India are expected to increase demand for cloud computing in response to the global pandemic, with public cloud leading the forefront of all infra-related investments.
 The future of digital enterprises will be built on cloud as we know it!

 What to Read Next?